Wireline QA/QC: Well log QA/QC procedures

-Foundations of a good well log data quality are data consistency, tool calibration, tool reliability, and wireline service company performance.
-In collecting right and good quality data, proper and valid calibrations and verifications of all the equipment, consistent complementary readings checks (e. g. density and neutron logs or porosity logs) and repeatability of recorded logs are all essential.
+Foundations of an efficient log data quality are data consistency, tool calibration, tool reliability, and wireline service company performance.
+Collecting accurate data, proper and valid calibrations and verifications of all the equipment, consistent complementary readings checks (e. g. density and neutron logs or porosity logs) and repeatability of recorded logs are all essential.

 Basic steps in log quality control are: